sosgasm/ArcaPie/README.md

 * Cut out 6 rectangles with the following  dimensions: <todo:insert dimensions>
 * Smoothen them with sandpaper as much as you want
-* Take one of the planks with dimensions <todo: insert dimensions>
+* Take one of the plywood with dimensions <todo: insert dimensions>
 * Lay the front on the monitor on the plank to draw the outline
 * Cut out the outline to create the placeholder for the monitor

 Decoration:
-* Paint the wood.
+* Paint the plywood.
 Maybe cut out a little outline for the monitor.
 As you can see in the picture I also cut out an outline and painted it silver.
 The stickers are for decoration

 ```